tchitchek-lab/SPADEVizR/README.md

 # <a name="cite"/> 13.
 Citation
 If you use SPADEVizR in your publication, please cite the following article:
 "Gautreau G, Pejoski D, Cosma A, Le Grand R, Beignon AS, and Tchitchek N. SPADEVizR: an R package for Visualization, Analysis and Integration of SPADE results.
-Bioinformatics (2016)".
+Bioinformatics, in press, 10.1093/bioinformatics/btw708 (2016)".

 # <a name="license"/> 14.
 License
 SPADEVizR is freely distributed under the GLP-3 license.